-New, potentially practice-changing research is shedding light on the long-term benefits of estrogen-blocking tamoxifen therapy in women with early-stage breast cancer whose disease is also estrogen-receptor (ER) positive.
-The findings of a large study, which involved more than 6,800 women with ER-positive disease, may lead doctors to advise such patients to continue taking tamoxifen beyond the current recommendation of five years.
+New, potentially practice-changing research sheds light on the long-term benefits of estrogen-blocking tamoxifen therapy in women with early-stage breast cancer whose disease is estrogen-receptor positive.

 The collaborative international study, known as ATLAS, was led by researchers at the University of Oxford and was presented today at the San Antonio Breast Cancer Symposium – an annual conference where the latest information on breast cancer research and treatment is shared among thousands of physicians and scientists in the field.
 The research has also been published today in The Lancet.